To Stay or Not to Stay in the Pre-train Basin: Insights on Ensembling in Transfer Learning: Ensembling methods in regular training

-Of course, the described categorization of ensemble methods into three groups, local, semi-local, and global, is not strict and mostly intuitive.
-Some methods, like FGE or SSE, can be assigned to both local and semi-local groups, depending on the used hyperparameters.
+The described categorization of ensembling methods into three groups, local, semi-local, and global, is not strict.
+For example, FGE, which is usually assigned to the local group, and SSE, which is usually assigned to the semi-local group, are both based on cyclical learning rate schedules and can be used as either local or semi-local methods, depending on the hyperparameters.
 Also, local and semi-local methods can be combined with global ones by training several networks from different random initializations, then sampling some networks locally around each of them, and finally ensembling all the obtained networks~\citep{de_loss_landscape}.
-Moreover, recent works on loss landscape analysis show that two networks trained independently from different random initializations are effectively located in the same basin up to the neuron permutation~\citep{permute_1,permute_2} and activations renormalization~\citep{repair}, which blurs the boundaries between local and global methods.
+Moreover, recent works on loss landscape analysis hypothesize that two networks trained independently from different random initializations are effectively located in the same basin up to the neuron permutation~\citep{permute_1,permute_2} and activations renormalization~\citep{repair}, which blurs the boundaries between local and global methods.
 However, existing local and semi-local methods are not able to find as diverse networks as the global ones can, so in practice, these groups are still easily distinguishable.

+If several networks are located in the same basin of low loss, they can be weight-averaged instead of ensembling.
+The Stochastic Weight Averaging technique (SWA by~\citet{swa}) averages several checkpoints from one standard training run or models from a local cyclical learning rate schedule method to improve the model quality and robustness.